REFLECTION CARDS - DIGITAL BOOKLET

 A scent tip:

-Take a walk in nature or a park and notice the scents around you — damp moss, pine, autumn leaves, grass, wild flowers, sea breeze?
-Close your eyes, breathe it in, and let the aromas fill your body.
+Take a walk in nature, a park, or a garden, and notice the scents around you — damp moss, pine, autumn leaves, grass, wildflowers, sea breeze?

 I am healing my own wounds.

-One of the hardest things you’ll ever do is heal alone.
 Sitting with grief, staying in the discomfort, instead of trying to fill the void with distractions or others.
-Your private cave might feel dark and painful, but it’s also where you become whole.

 A question for you: